 Top 10 Winter Energy-Saving Tips

-10 simple ways to save energy and money this winter:
+Simple ways to save energy and money at home

 - Cover drafty windows with a heavy duty, clear plastic sheet on the inside of window frames during winter months.

-- Set your water heater to 120°F and drain your water heater annually.
+- Set your water heater to 120°F and use efficient showerheads.